poooi/poi/README.md

 ```

 Tips:
+- do not use yarn or npm < 5 because the lock file is npm 5+ specific

-- You do not have to run `npm install` and `npm run deploy` with every `git pull`, however they're recommended after a major version bump.
+- running `npm install` is not necessary with every `git pull`, however they're recommended after a major version bump.
 In case of any dependency or `require` error, try re-running them.

-- If you have installed packages with npm < 5.0, it is highly recommended to completely remove current `node_modules` folder and re-run `npm install`.

-- If you use windows subsystem for linux(WSL), use `export npm_config_platform=win32 && npm install` instead of `npm install` for correct electron installation.
+- If you use windows subsystem for linux (WSL), use `export npm_config_platform=win32 && npm install` instead of `npm install` for correct electron installation.

 - If you have trouble downloading electron executables from github/amazonaws, [you may set ELECTRON_MIRROR environment variable](https://github.com/electron-userland/electron-download).

+### Nightlies
+We provide recently built nightlies in form of Continious Integration build artifacts.

++ Windows nightlies are hosted on [Appveyor](https://ci.appveyor.com/project/KochiyaOcean/poi),
++ Linux and macOS nightlies are [available here](https://poidb.0u0.moe/nightly/).

+Please note that artifacts could be periodically emptied.

 ## Available Plugins
 Many functionalities are provided as plugins, you may choose only what you want!
 [Here's a list of available plugins](https://github.com/poooi/poi/wiki/List-of-available-plugins).